 9. Customer Data

 SAVO Customers use the Service to host data and information (“Customer Data”).
-SAVO will not review, share, distribute, or reference any such Customer Data except as provided in the SAVO Application Services Agreement, or as may be required by Legal Processes, and will host Customer Data solely to facilitate the processing and use of the Customer Data by its Customers.
+SAVO will not review, share, distribute, or reference any such Customer Data except as provided in the SAVO Application Services Agreement (or similar services agreement), or as may be required by Legal Processes, and will host Customer Data solely to facilitate the processing and use of the Customer Data by its Customers.
 Individual records of Customer Data may be viewed or accessed by SAVO only for the purpose of resolving a problem, support issues, or suspected violation of the SAVO Application Services Agreement, or as may be required by Legal Processes.
 Customers are responsible for maintaining the security and confidentiality of their SAVO usernames and passwords.
 Customers maintaining Customer Data that constitutes personally identifiable information subject to the protections of the European Union’s Data Protection Directive will remain responsible for such information vis-à-vis the individual in accordance with the relevant EU provisions, although, as set forth in the SAVO Application Services Agreement, SAVO will cooperate with the Customer as may be necessary to ensure that individuals’ rights to access and correct such information are respected.
 SAVO permanently deletes or destroys Customer Data residing on its servers promptly upon the termination of a Customer relationship.